Moustikitos/gryd/docs/api.md

 __EPSG dataset__

-All epsg dataset linked to these projections are available through python API using epsg id or name:
+All epsg crs linked to these projections are available through python API using epsg id or name:

  + Mercator